Image: Copyright free from Pixabay

 He reigned in his horse.
 Several other Quarthi had the same idea, their horses grazing as they thrusted in the grass, bronze arses gleaming with sweat in the midday heat.
 Women cried out, screamed or moaned.

 Mock slipped off his horse, pulling the girl into his arms before laying her down on the ground.
-Straddling her, he unclipped his pants.
+Straddling her, he unfastened his pants.
 His cock sprang free, blushing and hard and moist at the tip.
 The girl was whimpering quietly, white as the clouds above, trembling violently between his legs.

 He hoisted up her skirt.
 So smooth and warm.
 The girl yelped as he tore apart her underwear, ripping out a few of her hairs.
-He brushed his hand through her pubic hair with a sigh.
+He brushed his hand through her thatch with a sigh.
 Pale, like the rest of her.
 Then he pushed his finger inside her.
 She gasped.
 Dry as a bone but that won’t stop me.

 He lay on top of her, groin to groin, face to face.
 She had blue eyes, rare for these parts.
 Her hair shone in the sunlight.
 Tears glistened on her cheeks.
 She squirmed beneath him, trying to push him off, but he seized her wrists and pinned them to the ground.
 Her blue eyes looked up at him, begging, pleading.
 Don’t even try.
 You won’t get any mercy from me.